realA10001986/Time-Circuits-Display/README.md

 ### Audio file installation

-The firmware comes with a number of sound files which need to be installed separately.
-These sound files are not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files when you update the firmware.
+The firmware comes with audio data ("sound-pack") which needs to be installed separately.
+The audio data is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
 Only if either a new version of the sound-pack is released, or your TCD is quiet after a firmware update (what will be the case if you see "WAIT" during boot), a re-installation is needed.

-*If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), a re-installation of the audio files **from this repository** is required.
-You cannot use CircuitSetup's audio files with the firmware available here, or vice versa.*
+*If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), a re-installation of the audio data **from this repository** is required.
+You cannot use CircuitSetup's audio data with the firmware available here, or vice versa.*

-- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; the file(s) need to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files.
+- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; this ZIP contains a ".bin" file that needs to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files from the archive.
 - power down the TCD,
 - insert this SD card into the device's slot and
 - power up the TCD.

-If (and only if) the **exact and complete contents of sound-pack archive** is found on the SD card, the TCD will show "INSTALL AUDIO FILES?" after power-up.
+If the contents of sound-pack archive is found on the SD card, the TCD will show "INSTALL AUDIO FILES?" after power-up.
 Press ENTER briefly to toggle between "CANCEL" and "PROCEED".
 Choose "PROCEED" and hold the ENTER key for 2 seconds.

 If you, for whatever reason, chose "CANCEL", you can still invoke the installer through the [keypad menu](#how-to-install-the-default-audio-files), or by rebooting the TCD.